-Commission shall be eight years, except as herein provided.

-The term of the first chief judge shall begin on October 1,

-2012. - (b) Additional or successor judges of the Tax Appeals Commission shall be nominated by a committee of six persons, except as provided below.
-The nominating committee shall provide the Governor with a list of three qualified candidates for each open or newly created Tax Appeals Commission judge's position.
-Within 45 days after receipt of the list, the Governor shall choose a nominee from that list of candidates and submit his or her name to the Senate Confirmation Committee for approval.
-The nominee's name, if approved by the Senate Confirmation Committee, shall then be submitted for approval by the full Senate.
-If the Senate fails to approve the nominee by the adjournment of the legislative session during which the Governor submits the nominee's name, the Governor shall appoint a judge pro tempore until such time as the Senate reconvenes and approves a nominee and the nominating committee shall promptly thereafter submit to the Governor the name of a qualified candidate to fill the list of
+Commission shall be six years, except as herein provided.
+The term of the first chief judge shall begin on October 1, 2013. - Appeals Commission shall be nominated by a committee of seven persons, except as provided below.
+The nominating committee shall provide the Governor with a list of five qualified candidates for each open or newly created Tax Appeals Commission judge's position.
+Within 45 days after receipt of the list, the Governor may appoint a nominee from the list of candidates or request that the nominating committee provide another list of qualified candidates.
+The Governor shall promptly thereafter appoint a nominee from the new list.
+The term of any new or successor judge shall begin on the first day of the month following the date that the Governor makes the appointment.

-1 three nominees.
-The new nominee may be the same person 2 previously nominated by the Governor or serving as judge pro 3 tempore.
-The Governor shall promptly thereafter choose and submit a nominee for approval by the Senate Confirmation Committee and the full Senate in accordance with the above procedure.
-The term of any new or successor judge shall begin on the first day of the month following the date of approval 7 by the full Senate.

-- (c) The nominating committee shall be organized within six months of the effective date of this act and shall consist of the following: - (1) One member in good standing with the Alabama State Bar who has at least five years' experience in the private practice of tax law in this state, to be appointed by the State Bar President. - (2) The Commissioner of the Department of Revenue, or his or her designee. - (3) Except as otherwise provided in this subdivision, one member appointed by the Lieutenant Governor, who shall be a representative of county government.
-If more than 50 percent of the self-administered counties in this state have elected to divest the Tax Appeals Commission of jurisdiction pursuant to Section 40-2B-25 as of October 1 of each year, the representative of county government shall be removed and the Director of Finance or his or her designee shall serve as a member of the nominating committee.
+1 (c) The nominating committee shall be organized 2 within six months of the effective date of this act and shall 3 consist of the following:

+- (1) One member in good standing with the Alabama State Bar who has at least five years' experience in the private practice of tax law in this state, to be appointed by the State Bar President. - (2) The Commissioner of the Department of Revenue, or his or her designee. - (3) Except as otherwise provided in this subdivision, one member appointed by the Association of County Commissions of Alabama, who shall be a representative of county government.
+If more than 50 percent of the self-administered counties in this state have elected to divest the Tax Appeals Commission of jurisdiction pursuant to Section 40-2B-25 as of October 1 of each year, the representative of county government shall be removed and the Director of Finance or his or her designee shall serve as a member of the nominating committee. - (4) Except as otherwise provided in this subdivision, one member appointed by the Alabama League of Municipalities, who shall be a representative of municipal government.
+If more than 50 percent of the self-administered municipalities in this state have elected to divest the Tax Appeals Commission of jurisdiction pursuant to Section 40-2B-25 as of October 1 of each year, the representative of municipal government shall be removed and the Director of